BeneathTheInk/appcore/README.md

 # Appcore

-This is a JavaScript application framework that allows us to maintain large, composable Node.js and Browser applications.
+This is a JavaScript application framework that allows us to maintain large, composable, isomorphic Node.js and Browser applications.
 It maintains a flexible, plugin-driven API that allows components to be separated by functionality while still sharing basic resources.

+## Plugins

+Here is a list of existing plugins that can be used with Appcore.

+- [appcore-log](https://beneaththeink.beanstalkapp.com/appcore-log) - Adds standarized console logging methods.
+- [appcore-cli](https://beneaththeink.beanstalkapp.com/appcore-cli) - A CLI tool for running Appcore apps.
+- [appcore-browser](https://beneaththeink.beanstalkapp.com/appcore-browser) - A Node.js API for managing HTML5 Appcore apps.
+- [appcore-router](https://beneaththeink.beanstalkapp.com/appcore-router) - Adds Express for Node.js, Backbone Router for the browser.
+- [appcore-auth](https://beneaththeink.beanstalkapp.com/appcore-auth) - A generic API for authenticating users against different backends.
+- [appcore-files](https://beneaththeink.beanstalkapp.com/appcore-files) - A generic API for handling file data with any kind of storage.
+	- [appcore-s3](https://beneaththeink.beanstalkapp.com/appcore-s3) - An appcore-file adaptor for Amazon S3.
+- [appcore-sendmail](https://beneaththeink.beanstalkapp.com/appcore-sendmail) - A generic API for sending emails.
+	- [appcore-mailgun](https://beneaththeink.beanstalkapp.com/appcore-mailgun) - An appcore-sendmail adaptor for sending emails through Mailgun.
+- [appcore-mongoose](https://beneaththeink.beanstalkapp.com/appcore-mongoose) - Attaches a Mongoose connection and database to the Appcore app.
+- [appcore-sockets](https://beneaththeink.beanstalkapp.com/appcore-sockets) - Adds Websocket support for the browser and the server with Socket.io.

 ## Install